 All official communication from Western Texas College is delivered via email to the address provided by the student during enrollment.
-A WTC student email account is available to each student if requested or needed.
-Students may forward the WTC email to their personal email account if desired.
+A WTC email is provided to all students.
 It is the responsibility of the student to monitor their email account.

 If a student receives a request to report to a Western Texas College administrative or faculty office, the student is to comply with such a request.
 Such requests may come through email, letter or telephone.
 Emergency communications are made through the campus RAVE and Alertus systems.
-The email address provided by each student is automatically added to the RAVE system upon enrollment.
-Students are encouraged to log into RAVE and add cell phone or personal telephone numbers.
+The email address created for the student is automatically added to the RAVE system upon enrollment.
+Students are encouraged to log into RAVE and add cell phone numbers, personal telephone numbers, or peronal email.